-Chris Townsend tests the MSR Freelite 1 as part of his wider review of the best solo tents for 2022
+Chris Townsend tests the MSR Freelite 1 as part of his wider review of the best one-person tents.

 The MSR Freelite 1 is the lightest tent reviewed and surprisingly spacious for the weight.
 This is mainly due to the ultralight fabrics.
 Whilst a 1200mm hydrostatic head is okay for the flysheet – I’ve not had any leaks in heavy rain – it is low for the groundsheet.
 MSR recommends a footprint and can supply one for an extra £40 and 146 grams in weight.
 I think this should come with the tent.
 Even better would be a groundsheet with a higher hydrostatic head.